paulbrennan95/BIO509F/README.md

 Run the main function with 3 inputs:

 1. csv file of known-binding peptides to train model.
+The Peptides should be single-letter coded and in a single column with no header.

 2. algorithm: "RandomForest".

-3. csv file of unknown-binding peptides to predict binding probabilities.
+3. csv file of unknown-binding peptides to predict binding probabilities (same format as input 1).

 (4) Outputs: